winitzki/scall/tutorial/programming_dhall.md

 ```
 We find that `unpack1 P` is just the identity function of type `Exists P → Exists P`.
 So, we could apply values of type `Exists P` directly as functions, instead of using `unpack`.
-Sometimes, it will be more illuminating to use `unpack`.
+Sometimes, it will be more illuminating to use `unpack` explicitly.

 #### Functions of existential types: the function extension rule